coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 When a character takes damage from an attack with a poisoned weapon, touches an item smeared with contact poison, consumes poisoned food or drink, or is otherwise poisoned, he must make a Fortitude saving throw.
-If he fails, he takes the poison's initial damage (usually ability damage).
+If he fails, he takes the poison’s initial damage (usually ability damage).
 Even if he succeeds, he typically faces more damage 1 minute later, which he can also avoid with a successful Fortitude saving throw.